 Why?
 Because the most advanced wafers are freakin’ expensive.
 If there’s a bunch of your stuff that will work at 28 or 180 nm, you’re going to do that because it’s so much cheaper than, say, 14 nm.
 And if the different components have different yields, then you don’t want to be throwing away large chunks of expensive good silicon because one small area is bad.
 So you’ll use the cheapest possible process for each element, and then bring the individual tested chips together on an interposer of some sort – or maybe even stack 3D – and call it good.

 Yield makes a big difference here.
 If you think about what InvenSense does with their gyroscopes, for example, they take a MEMS wafer and an ASIC waver and mate them face-to-face.
 That means that you may end up throwing away a good MEMS die if it happens to mate with a failing ASIC die – and vice versa.
 So the only way this works is if the yield is high enough to make such loss negligible.
 If that’s not the case, then you want to test and singulate the wafers independently and co-package only the good units.

 So… that’s semiconductors, over there in that corner.
 Over here in this other corner, we have printed electronics.
 Whole different ballgame.
 And it brings with it the promise of printing entire systems in a single roll-to-roll printing pass.

 Or… maybe not.

 I had a conversation with Thinfilm at last November’s IDTechEx show.
-They make a wide variety of memories and other components printed on plastic.
+They make a wide variety of memories and other components printed on plastic, you could consider doing the same for your business with something like ldpe sheets from a plastic manufacture.
 Their first generation was roll-to-roll memory for “consumables” – things that will be used and then discarded, like labels*.
 And it was printed on rolls 12” x 1 km.

 The second generation, however, has more than just memory.
 There may be sensors and radios, such as are on their sensor labels.